yaml2sbml-dev/yaml2sbml/README.md

 ## Basic Syntax

+### Python

-A YAML model can be translated to SBML/PEtab in python via
+A YAML model can be translated to SBML/PEtab in Python via
 ```python
 import yaml2sbml